D76X/ShareTheGospel/README.md

 When local testing over HTTPS is required then this `swa start` must be used.

-> the file `swa.ps1` with teh command to start the SWA emulator with HTTPS
+> the file `swa.ps1` with the command to start the SWA emulator with HTTPS

 ```
 # the port to serve HTTPS traffic: 7249 seems to work with SWA